What happens when you’re not really worried about choosing the perfect words to express yourself anymore?

 Intonation Helps You Have Better Conversations in English

-In this article, I explain how improving your intonation can actually help you have better conversations in English.
+Let’s talk about how improving your intonation can actually help you have better conversations in English.

 By learning the conversational uses of intonation, you can start expressing your emotions and attitudes using much more than your vocabulary and grammar!